M-E-Rademaker/personal-website/content/about/main/index.md

   ### My goals

-  Clearly, I've many goals in life.
+  Clearly, I have many goals in life.
 Some are more immediate, others are more long-term.
   However, the underlying motivation could be summarized in an optimization problem as follows: